andredesousa/css-best-practices/README.md

 ## Write descriptive media queries

 Media queries are the most important part of responsive website development.
-We can define styles for different resolutions and change layout according to user’s device.
+We can define styles for different resolutions and change layout according to user's device.
-Due to the many rules’ combination, media query can become complex pretty easily.
+Due to the many rules' combination, media query can become complex pretty easily.
-To make media queries more developer-friendly we can assign it’s rules to a variable.
+To make media queries more developer-friendly we can assign it's rules to a variable.
-In Sass it’s possible to use string as normal CSS code using the interpolation braces.
+In Sass it's possible to use string as normal CSS code using the interpolation braces.

 ```scss
 $medium: 768px;